data61/PSL/SeLFiE/Example/hybrid_logic.md

      | ‹(x # xs) !. v = (if length xs = v then Some x else xs !. v)›
      ```
      Note that the recursive call `xs !. v` appears after `length xs = v`.
+     No. We did not have to generalize this.

 - `lemma ex_witness_list:` in Line 4268
    - ```